Wholesale: Products & Services

 If your "Workback" (WB) request includes a request to cancel future port activity, this request will be handled verbally by the Escalation group and no new service request will be required.

 A "Workback" occurs when the end-user is OOS and the subscription was never activated at the NPAC.
-The escalation representative in the CSIE will request that you either send in a supplement to the existing service request (when appropriate), or submit a new service request, via EASE-LSR after the service has been restored, when the request has already been completed and you desire a future port date.
+The escalation representative in the CSIE will request that you either send in a supplement to the existing service request (when appropriate), or a new service request, via EASE-LSR, on all requests to restore service for the end user in the CenturyLink switch, when the request has already been completed and you desire a future port date.
+Requests are accepted for both full and partial workback restorals.
 If a new service is required, then you must add a "WB" to the end of the original service request Purchase Order Number (PON) field unless prohibited by system limitations, and submit the new service request.
 If unable to add "WB" to the PON field, due to system limitations, submit a new service request with a new PON.

 Return of Disconnected Ported TNs

-If you disconnect an end user number(s) in error , and your customer is out of service, CenturyLink will process a request for manual concurrence for 30 calendar days from the disconnect date shown at the NPAC.
+If you disconnect an end user number(s) in error, and your customer is out of service, CenturyLink will process a request for manual concurrence for 7 calendar days from the Effective Release Date shown at the NPAC as long as the number has not already been assigned to another CenturyLink customer.
 You must open a ticket with the call center to request a manual concurrence due to a disconnect in error.

 Maintenance and Repair